kgaborboloko-bot/kgaborboloko-bot/README.md

 - ⚡ Fun fact: ...
 -->
 ✨About me:
-- I am a third year Information Technology student and I specialize in Data Science.
-The main goal is to become a Data Scientist as i enjoy solving problems, working with data and discovering patterns.
+I am a third year Information Technology student and I specialize in Data Science.
+The main goal is to become a Data Scientist as I enjoy solving problems, working with data and discovering patterns.

 🔭Currently Working On:
 - I am currently working on beginner friendly data science projects